 Style your Pandas DataFrame and Make it Stunning

-A pandas dataframe is a tabular structure with rows and columns.
-One of the most popular environments for performing data-related tasks is Jupyter notebooks.
-These are web-based platform-independent IDEs.
-In Jupyter notebooks, the dataframe is rendered for display using HTML tags and CSS.
-This means that you can manipulate the styling of these web components.
+A pandas dataframe is a tabular structure comprising rows and columns.
+One prevalent environment for data-related tasks is Jupyter notebooks, which are web-based, platform-independent integrated development environments (IDEs).
+In Jupyter notebooks, the pandas style of the dataframe is achieved through the use of HTML tags and CSS for rendering.
+Consequently, you have the flexibility to customize the appearance of these web elements.

 We will see this in action in upcoming sections.
 For now, let’s create a sample dataset and display the output dataframe.